Emmanue1-hub/test/README.md

 #### Examples

-To set the host number with which we want to establish the connection, the user can send the command set_n.
+To set the host number with which we want to establish the connection, the user can send the command set_h.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/15f6095c-9006-4546-8e0f-482045bbc6e8" width=750>